rothej/rothej-portfolio/_posts/2025-10-18-xilinx-soc-fpga-development-and-debug-workflow-guide.md

 4. How hardware components such as DDR3/4, DACs/ADCs, and I/O peripherals need to be controlled properly, which may include both firmware instantiation of controllers as well as proper register manipulation from software.
 5. Building off of the previous two items, the `component.xml` file is hardware specific and must define the coded signals to the correct chip pins.
 Some proprietary FPGA synthesizers have a pre-configured setup, which also needs to be understood by the designer since that generally cannot be changed.

+For Xilinx FPGA design, the options are High Level Synthesis (HLS) coding in Vitis or Register Transfer Level (RTL) code in Vivado.
+RTL is typically preferred by electrical and FPGA engineers who need more control over hardware resources and timing, whereas HLS appeals more to software and embedded developers who can leverage C/C++ familiarity for rapid prototyping.
+This guide focuses on Vivado and RTL specifically, though Vitis is used in the debugging process as well.

+The following sections provide a step-by-step workflow for project creation through hardware debugging, assuming the reader has RTL source files ready for implementation.

 ---

 ## Building a Project

 Manually create a project in Xilinx Vivado with no sources, selecting only the applicable part type.
 Source files are then added to the project, and sim files are added separately (as they will be considered sim-only and not for synthesis).
 This project build can later be automated with .tcl scripts, including the creation of a block diagram, once these source files are added and (if applicable) a block diagram is created.
+The actual construction of these source files is beyond the scope of this guide, but it assumes `.sv`, `.v`, or `.vhd` files.

 It is recommended to keep the source files linked, so that as they are modified the source files outside of the project will continuously update and can be re-added when a project is rebuilt.
+This may not always be desired behavior, especially if you have an automated `.tcl` build workflow that manages source file versions independently.

 Typically, Vivado projects themselves are not saved, as rebuilding Vivado projects is a common way to fix many errors.
 The project files should be added to `.gitignore` in most cases.